Are You Getting Enough Light? Here’s An Easy Fix

 - A timer could be a good idea as well, in order to turn the lamp on/off each day.
 We recommend 12-14 hours per day.

-For around $40 you can get an LED bulb, a lamp to hold it, and timer to turn it on and off each day.
+For around $40 you can get an LED bulb, a lamp to hold it, and a timer to turn it on and off each day.
 Be careful that the light is always at least a few inches away from the foliage of your plant.
 LED lights are ‘energy efficient’ because unlike incandescent globes they don’t waste much energy as heat, but they will still produce some.
 Having the light too close to your plant will cause the leaves to burn, and for very young plants the excess heat may even be fatal!

 We’re happy to help!
 Answers to some common questions are below, but if there’s something else on your mind please get in touch via the ‘Contact Us’ page.